dr-natetorious/TIM-7030-Managing_Risks_and_Privacy/Week3_APT/Readings/README.md

 ## A Survey on Advanced Persistent Threats: Techniques, Solutions, Challenges, and Research Opportunities (2019)

-Alshamrani A, Myneni S, Chowdhary A, Huang D. A Survey on Advanced Persistent Threats: Techniques, Solutions, Challenges, and Research Opportunities.
-IEEE Communications Surveys & Tutorials, Communications Surveys & Tutorials, IEEE, IEEE Commun Surv Tutorials.
+Alshamrani A, Myneni S, Chowdhary A, Huang D.(2019) A Survey on Advanced Persistent Threats: Techniques, Solutions, Challenges, and Research Opportunities.
+IEEE Communications Surveys & Tutorials.
 2019;21(2):1851-1877. [https://doi.org/10.1109/COMST.2019.2891891](https://doi.org/10.1109/COMST.2019.2891891).
 [Survey_APT_Techniques_Solutions_Challenges.pdf](Survey_APT_Techniques_Solutions_Challenges.pdf).

 > Advanced Persistent Threats are threats that involve determined and persistent well-funded attackers with goals to gain crucial data or impede critical components of their target organization or government.
 Unlike targeted attacks, these attacks involve use of sophisticated tools and/or techniques.